TERMS AND CONDITIONS

 FOR GRANTING HONORARY PATRONAGE

-Principles of granting honorary patronage of the I. Lukasiewicz Energy Policy Institute
+Principles of granting honorary patronage of the I. Lukasiewicz Institute for Energy Policy

-The Terms and Conditions define the principles and procedure of granting honorary patronage of the I. Lukasiewicz Energy Policy Institute, hereinafter referred to as “the Institute”.
+The Terms and Conditions define the principles and procedure of granting honorary patronage of the I. Lukasiewicz Institute for Energy Policy, hereinafter referred to as “the Institute”.

 The Institute’s patronage is an honorary distinction emphasising the special event character of high scientific or expert value.
 Honorary patronage may be granted to: conferences, Olympiads, competitions, scientific festivals, economic events, fairs and publishing houses.
 Undertakings may be local, regional, national or international in scope.